 Parking: Shoulder parking near 128 Elmwood Hill Rd Thompson, CT

 The Tamler Preserve has a short old forest road that leads to a loop trail added by Eagle Scouts in 2002.
-The distance is estimated at around a mile, but unknown at this time.
+The distance is about a half mile.

 The information shown here is for general reference purposes only. exploreCT.org gives no warranty, expressed or implied, as to the accuracy or reliability of this data.
 Parking in all areas, whether designated here or not, is at your own risk. exploreCT.org is not responsible for any damage or loss to vehicles or contents.

 Visited 772 times, 3 Visits today